orcharhino and SecureBoot

 Let’s assume the following scenario: you have a new laptop, SecureBoot is disabled, and you want to provision a recent Ubuntu Linux.
 If you want to keep effort at a minimum, plug in the network cable, power on the laptop, and boot from network.
 Automation starts here: with the Discovery plug-in enabled in orcharhino, the laptop fetches a CentOS shim and GRUB over the network and starts booting.

 GRUB gets the default Foreman Discovery Image (FDI) based on CentOS from the network, starts it, and reports the laptop’s facts to orcharhino.
-In the user interface, you can find the system at Hosts -> Discovered Hosts.
+In the UI, you can find it under hosts -> discovered hosts.
 If there are applicable discovery rules, the desired Ubuntu Linux distribution will start automatically, for example directly via kexec without reboot.
 The last step during installation is subscribing the system to the orcharhino server.
 The system then reboots, boots from disk, and Ubuntu Linux is up and running.

 The same scenario on a SecureBoot-enabled system does not work without further ado.
 The behavior is the same, including the FDI reporting its facts to orcharhino.
 However, the following start of the Ubuntu installation via kexec fails.
 The problem lies in the restriction to a single distribution by the initially loaded shim.
 Remember: this was based on CentOS, so only kernels signed by the CentOS key are allowed. shim and the enabled SecureBoot puts all further bootloader and kernel into lockdown.